 Researchers are developing medications targeting specific brain pathways linked to obsessive thoughts and anxiety.
 These treatments aim to improve symptom relief while minimizing side effects.

-The Future of Dual Diagnosis Care
+What Does the Future of Dual Diagnosis Care Look Like?

 The future emphasizes integrated mental health services, combining therapy, medication, and community support.
 Holistic approaches focus on the individual as a whole, improving overall well-being rather than only addressing symptoms.